The Complex Dimensions of Every Sierpinski Carpet Modification of Dust Type: Introduction

 We will use the following computation to demonstrate why we wish to avoid manual computation of the area function.
-Consider the following Sierpi\'nski Carpet Modification which produces the Ternary Cantor Set:
+Consider a Sierpi\'nski Carpet modification which produces the Ternary Cantor Set, given in Figure \ref{fig:cantorset}.

 We will compute the area of $A_t$ by considering a solid pill-shape area and then subtracting the excess area.
-The excess areas are shown below:
+The excess areas are shown in Figure \ref{fig:cusparea}.

 Using standard calculus techniques, we see that when $d \in (0,2r)$, we have the following area: